wolfstuff/.github/CONTRIBUTING.md

 1. use an appropriate Pull Request template when available
 2. if applicable, reference any Issue(s) related to your Pull Request
 3. check your code against ESLint by running the `npm run eslint` script
+4. provide tests for any code you contribute
-4. note that all Pull requests will be reviewed and discussed before they are merged
+5. note that all Pull requests will be reviewed and discussed before they are merged

 ## Licensing
 At the moment, none of the code in this project is licensed.